Vinegar Coleslaw (No Mayo!)

 bowl of vinegar slaw with teal linen

-You can shred your own veggies using a mandolin slicer, but buying a store bought pre shredded cabbage salad is a shortcut I am willing to take.
-Many food processors also have an attachment to shred veggies easily and quickly.
+• Coleslaw mix – You can shred your own veggies using a mandolin slicer, but buying a store bought pre shredded cabbage salad is a shortcut I am willing to take.
+Check the section below for more vegetable options.

 overhead ingredients of vinegar coleslaw recipe